-ASHG will apply for Continuing Education Units through the Professional Acknowledgment for Continuing Education (P.A.C.E.®) program for California-Licensed Clinical and Molecular Laboratory Directors.
+Professional Acknowledgment for Continuing Education (P.A.C.E.®) program for California-Licensed Clinical and Molecular Laboratory Directors designates this live

 There is a nonrefundable $35 fee payable during the registration process.
 You will need to pick up your CEU packet in the ASHG Meeting Office.You can apply for credits through the online application available beginning Friday, October 19, 2018.
 The deadline to submit your request is Friday, November 30, 2018.
 Attendees may use the mobile application or the Program-at-a-Glance to help track the sessions they attended.
 Please see the section below for the learning objectives, target audience, disclosure policy, and a list of presenters’ financial disclosures.

 Clinical Laboratory Scientists should apply for P.A.C.E.
 CEUs.
 ABMGG will accept P.A.C.E.
 CEUs for diplomats participating in the MOC program in the following categories: Clinical Biochemical Geneticist, Clinical Cytogeneticist, and Clinical Molecular Geneticist.